dbitouze/nwejm/doc/latex/nwejm/english/README-TRANSLATION.md

 # Contributions welcome!

-Currently, the `yathesis` documentation is not translated in English.
+Currently, the `nwejm` documentation is not translated in English.
 In case you're interested, please contact the maintainer:
-`denis.bitouze@lmpa.univ-littoral.fr`
+`denis.bitouze@univ-littoral.fr`